Chugach State Park

 Anchorage, AK 99516

-Applications may be submitted in person; by mail or via email: email@example.com
+Applications may be submitted by mail or via email: email@example.com

 Once the permitting process is completed, the Commercial Operator will receive the permit and at that time will be authorized to conduct the permitted activity in the park.
 Commercial Operators are not authorized to operate in the park until the permit has been issued.